-Now that school is out, many hot spots are still remote, and in-person networking events are erratically coming back, it may feel difficult to connect with other professionals.
+Now that school is out, many hot spots are still remote, and in-person networking events are coming back, it may feel difficult to connect with other professionals.
 But there are still ways to network with others in your field or aligned with your career goals.

 People are eager to reconnect following the social distancing and lockdowns of COVID-19.
 This is the perfect time to take advantage of that excitement of meeting people again.
 Below, we prepare you on how you can successfully network with confidence during the summer.

-People are more generally relaxed at outdoor events like a party or get-together.
+People are more generally relaxed at outdoor events like a party or get-togethers.
 In these settings, you can approach people with friendliness and think about having a nice one-on-one connection or even reconnection.
 As many are just enthusiastic to celebrate, socialize and have fun – and that’s not an invitation to immediately start discussing your professional aspirations.
-Be sure to read social cues and try to match other’s moods and energy while in conversation.
+Be sure to read social cues and try to match others’ moods and energy while in conversation.

 Now that you got the basics down, how will you say hi?
 Just do it!
-Since we’re all in a more relaxed setting, there’s no reason to have a resume handy or having talking points locked and loaded.
+Since we’re all in a more relaxed setting, there’s no reason to have a resume handy or have talking points locked and loaded.

-In person, first focus on building and strengthening relationships with people you know, then on meeting new people.
+In person, first, focus on building and strengthening relationships with people you know, then on meeting new people.
 Expand your circle outwards and then you can make easier connections.
 It’s often easier to start by speaking with your more extroverted friends, colleagues and classmates.

 Even at a business event, leave your black suit at home!
 Plus, who wants to don a heavy suit in 90-degree weather?
 Wear something that fits well and makes you feel confident.
 A crisp button-down and light-colored pants or a lightweight floral dress are always a great option.
 After this long pandemic season, you might need to buy a new outfit to look best.

 It may seem like there’s a dearth of places to meet new people but as the summer continues on strong, you’ll find there are more opportunities to meet up.
-Here are a few options on events where you can attend:
+Here are a few options on events you can attend: